-Did you know that various experiments and researches were conducted on living animals since 500 BC (or even earlier)?
+Various experiments and research were conducted on living animals since 500 BC.
 People use other creatures for various health care and commercial reasons.
-For testing medications, checking the safety of different products and their toxicity, for example.
+For example, for drug testing and determining the safety and toxicity of various products.

-Of course, all these experiments are not about gently patting the animal on the head.
-The majority of them is cruel and, at times, leads to the subjects death.
-But the truth is that even nowadays we haven’t really found an effective alternative to these savage methods that have already helped save millions and millions of human lives.
+All these experiments are not about gently patting the animal on the head.
+The majority of them are cruel and, at times, lead to the subject’s death.

 Back in 500 BC, such geniuses as Erasistratus and Aristotle dissected animals to find out more about the functioning of living organisms.
-In ancient Rome, scientists were allowed to practice on humans that were criminals, but that didn’t last for long.
 Even though the researchers agreed that animals as well can feel pain, vivisection hasn’t been banned as it was the only possible way to find out more about the biology and physiology of living creatures.

-With the help of animal vivisection, Galen discovered that arteries actually contain blood (not air, as it was considered).
-William Harvey found out that the heart (not the lungs) pumps our blood and so on.
+With the help of animal vivisection, researchers discovered that arteries actually contain blood and not air.
+Additionally, William Harvey found out that the heart pumps out blood and so on.

 In the 19th century, people started massively adopting domestic animals.
 That was the main reason why a lot of humans began objecting to the cruel experiments on animals.
 Queen Victoria, for example, became one of the most well-known animal protectors.
-The first anti-vivisection laws were developed.
-Like “Great Britain’s Cruelty to Animals Act”, 1876.
+Then, the first anti-vivisection laws were developed.

-Well, that goes without saying that no mammal out there is exactly like a human being in every possible perspective.
-Yes, there are some things that we share in common.
-But it doesn’t necessarily mean that if the chemical passed all the tests on the animals, it will as well work for humans.
-And vice versa.
+No mammal out there is exactly like a human being in every possible perspective.
+There are some things that we share in common.
+But, it doesn’t necessarily mean that if the chemical passed all the tests on the animals, it will as well work for humans, and vice versa.

 Thus, some of these researches are simply not justified as they are not effective.
 Moreover, it is impossible to state with a 100% guarantee that the drugs that have passed the tests on animals are safe for humans.

-Think about it: nearly every medical breakthrough that occurred in the last one hundred years was made thanks to animal testing!
-We have the vaccine for hepatitis B, we discovered insulin, perfected the polio vaccine… Thanks to animal testing, we have a much better understanding of various types of cancer, tuberculosis, malaria, brain injury…
+Nearly every medical breakthrough that occurred in the last one hundred years was made thanks to animal testing.
+We have the vaccine for hepatitis B, discovered insulin, and perfected the polio vaccine.
+Additionally, we have a much better understanding of various types of cancer, tuberculosis, malaria, and brain injury.

 Moreover, the majority of animals have shorter life cycles than humans.
-That means that it is easier to conduct researches on these creatures, as we don’t have to wait for decades to find out what the effect of a particular drug might be.
-This is especially important for the researches that need to figure out if the medication will make any changes in future generations.
+It means that it is easier to conduct research on these creatures, as we don’t have to wait for decades to find out what the effect of a particular drug might be.
+This is especially important for the researchers that need to figure out if the medication will make any changes in future generations.

-By the way, it is important for the animal to not live in stressful conditions for the sake of the experiments.
+It is also important for the animal to not live in stressful conditions for the sake of the experiments.
 The animals that worry too much and live in crowded cages produce unreliable test results.
 Basically, the better the conditions, the more accurate the whole test will turn out to be.

 Why Are Guinea Pigs Used in Research?

-For example, guinea pigs can catch a lot of diseases that humans also suffer from.
-Thanks to our cute friends, we were able to discover that tuberculosis has a bacterial cause!
-And all that simply because the little fellow caught this disease.
+Guinea pigs can also catch a lot of diseases that humans also suffer from.
+Because of the research made on the guinea pigs, we were able to discover that tuberculosis has a bacterial cause.

 What Guinea Pig Breeds Are Used for Animal Testing?

-For those of you who want to become real experts in the topic, you should know what kind of guinea pig breed is most commonly used in animal testing.
-Surprisingly, those are the short-haired English or American guinea pigs.
-And that is the most widespread domestic breed.
-No wonder the heart of millions of people sinks every time they imagine these cuties in scary laboratories…
+Surprisingly, those are the short-haired English or American guinea pigs are used for animal testing.
+It is the most widespread domestic breed.
+No wonder the heart of millions of people sinks every time they imagine these cuties in scary laboratories.

 Why Has the Number of Guinea Pigs Used for Research Declined?

-The AWA was signed in 1966 and since then became the only federal law (in the USA) that regulates animal treatment.
-In case the creatures are used either for the exhibition, as pets or for research purposes.
+The AWA was signed in 1966.
+Since then, it became the only federal law in the USA that regulates animal treatment in case the creatures are used either for exhibition, as pets, or for research purposes.
 Basically, this act helps ensure that the animals are treated right and get veterinarian examinations or help whenever needed.

-Nowadays, most of the researches and tests are conducted on mice and rats as these animals are not included in the AWA.
+Nowadays, most of the research and tests are conducted on mice and rats as these animals are not included in the AWA.